 Do not depend on the policy from your employer.
 It can be a good bonus cushion if it is free to you or heavily subsidized.
 However, if you leave the company, you lose it.
 You want a policy that protects your dependents even if you change jobs and you don’t want to gamble that each employer will cover you.
 Plus employer policies tend to be lower than the total insurance you would need and the buy up rates on employer sponsored policies aren’t generally great.

 The exception to this is if you have no dependents or are self-insured.
 If you have no dependents then you just need around $10,000 in coverage to pay for funeral expenses so your passing is not a burden to others.
 You are self-insured if you are so wealthy that your estate (the assets you leave behind) will be more than enough to bury you and if applicable to support any dependents you may have.
-Dave Ramsey’s team provides a great set of detailed guidelines on the subject here.
+Dave Ramsey’s team provides a great set of detailed guidelines in their post on Term Life vs Whole Life Insurance.

 Many people will offer financial advice and hot tips in the course of life.
 The vast majority of these people are living beyond their means, paycheck to paycheck.
 This sadly holds true even in households making over well over 200k a year.
 You cannot save for a financially healthy retirement, fund your children’s education and build wealth if you are living with the stress of debt and struggling to make ends meet.
 If you have debt and / or just want further detailed information on being successful with money I would encourage you to read the Total Money Makeover and Rich Dad Poor Dad (Again, beware Robert’s love of leverage).